frontenddogma/web-development-glossary/manuscript/s.md

 : The colloquial label for the opposite of JavaScript’s strict mode.

 Slot
-: The HTML `slot` element and respective use with web components.
+: The HTML `slot` element and the respective use with web components.

 Slug
 : The part of a URL that identifies a page in human-readable keywords.
 A slug is usually the end part of the URL, which can be interpreted as the name of the resource, similar to the basename in a filename or the title of a page.
 The name is based on the use of the word “slug” in the news media to indicate a short name given to an article for internal use.&nbsp;[†](#w-clean-url)